mattkuda/mattkuda/README.md

 I'm a Senior Software Engineer and content creator passionate about building **fitness technology** and **AI-powered products** that help people improve their health, workflow, and creativity.

-I've built apps like **TabaFit**, a social Tabata workout platform, and **EVEX**, a fitness companion that uses AI agents to create personalized workouts and guide your health journey *(website coming soon)*.
+Right now I'm building **EVEX**, a fitness companion that uses AI agents to create personalized workouts and guide your health journey *(website coming soon)*.
+I've built apps like **TabaFit**, a social Tabata workout platform, and free templates like my *Next.js starter Kit* to empower developers to get started.
 I love shipping fast, learning from the process, and sharing what I build across my channels.

 ### My work